-The Institute of Interdisciplinary Yoga Studies is a member school of the International Association of Yoga Therapists and is registered school with Yoga Alliance at three levels (300 and 500) and our prenatal yoga teacher training, offering a liberal arts curriculum since 2000.
+The Institute of Interdisciplinary Yoga Studies is a member school of the International Association of Yoga Therapists and is registered school with Yoga Alliance at four levels (200, 300 and 500) and the prenatal yoga levels, offering a liberal arts curriculum since 2000.
 We believe that the process of becoming a yoga teacher begins with a commitment to personal growth.
 Our objective in your life is to expand your capacity to be open, to reveal yourself to yourself.
 This means being totally committed to the truth, in speech and action, supporting a life of integrity.
 Our goal within all of our programs is to get to the truth within ourselves, and then, help our students get to their truth.
 In doing this, we can begin to create change and help our students create a balanced life.

 Our advanced traditional yoga studies (Yoga Therapy Part 1which completes the requirements for Yoga Alliance if desired) are steeped in the traditional structural yoga, the philosophies from Eastern traditions, and now includes the Ayurveda Yoga Specialist program created by Kathryn Templeton from the Himalayan Institute.
 The foundational modules of the program are offered in a residential module format so that teachers can take a pause from their everyday lives and immerse themselves in the teachings and include mentorship, so you have a mentor along the way.
 The Ayurveda Yoga Specialist program is offered in a weekend format, a full Friday, Saturday and a full Sunday.
 The Ayurveda Yoga Specialist (AYS) program is a part of our 300 hour advanced certificate and can be taken for continuing education.
 Any yoga teacher or student, is eligible to enroll for the AYS program.

-Ray Long, MD, a practicing trauma osteopathic surgeon, is the author of the BandhaYoga Scientific Keys Anatomy books for yoga teachers, and is one of most popular guest teachers.
+Ray Long, MD, a practicing trauma osteopathic surgeon, is the author of the BandhaYoga Scientific Keys Anatomy books for yoga teachers, and is one of most popular faculty members.
 Dr. Long teaches for us annually.